Do you know people who start something but never finish? Or those who are always getting ready to get ready? I do too.

 Every day we are faced with the decision.
 Are we going to pay the price?

-If you know me well, you know deep down I am very emotional.
 Through the years and especially after starting my own business, I’ve had to learn to not let my emotions cloud my judgement.
 Whenever I feel the emotional pull to do what’s not best for me, I practice self-discipline by doing things that are right for me.
-When done with consistency, success in those areas shows up.
+When these things are done with consistency, success in those areas shows up.

 - Self-discipline makes habit your servant, not your master.
 Uphill thinking is deliberate, consistent, and willful.
 At the core of how we think is our overall attitude towards life.